AyushBipinPatel/Module-Intro-to-data-visualizarion/README.md

 ## Expeced course Outline

-The Module is designed keeping in mind learners who are from research background (pursuing gradyate studies or higher) and are familiar with the basics of R.
+The Module is designed keeping in mind learners who are from research background (pursuing graduate studies or higher) and are familiar with the basics of R.

 ### Introduction